2015-16 Living Learning Community Themes

 The Space, Place, Sound Community Back to Top

 Have you ever wondered about the variety of spaces humans construct?
 Have you pondered your place in the universe?
+What is the shape of the universe, and is it finite or infinite?
 How have ideas about space and place changed over time?
 How can art, performance or music transform a contemporary space into a sacred space or a magnificent space?
 How does technology shape our relationship to space, place, and sound?
 What turns a space into a place of belonging, a home?
-Explore these questions through the context of history, art, architecture, music, the cosmos and especially the imagination.
+Explore these questions through the context of history, art, geometry, architecture, music, computing, the cosmos and especially the imagination.

 The Sustainability Community Back to Top